6 top tips for long-term saving

 2. Get into the savings habit

-The best way is to automate it, for example by setting up a regular standing order into a savings account.
-After a while, you won’t even notice the money leaving your account.
+The best way to make sure you stick to your habit is to automate it, for example by setting up a regular Direct Debit into your ISA.
+After a while, you might not even notice the money leaving your current account!

-The earlier you get into the habit, the better.
-The magic of compound interest means the longer you save, the more you earn in interest – and the less you actually have to put aside to reach your goal.
+And the earlier you get into the habit, the better.
+The magic of compound interest means the longer you save, the more you earn in interest or investment returns.

 3. Be realistic about how much you can save